StaringLongingly/privacy-policy/README.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Your Contact Information].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at dimbous@proton.me.